NANOPHOTONIC-RESEARCH-SOCIETY-AT-PEC/Dr_NEENA_GUPTA_CLASSROOM/Assignments/Assignment-1-SMF-problem.md

 b) design for a quadratic graded profile (p=2)

 c) Finally show the  variation of NA (numerical aperture) with the acceptance angle with your choices

+**HInt : Use the cheat sheet provided to you